Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Derandomizing Real-Time Algorithms in the Random-Order Model

-\begin{proof} The proof is by an elementary shifting argument.
-Note that phase 1 leaves no idle time unless no pending jobs remain. \end{proof}
+In the derandomized algorithm (Algorithm \ref{alg:romalg}), we let $S$ denote the schedule produced by the real machine.
+Let $X$ (respectively, $Y$) denote the schedule produced by Algorithm \ref{alg:romalg} when $b=1$ (respectively, $b=0$.)
+When Phase 2 begins, $S$ (and thus $X$ and $Y$) may be executing a job.
+Depending on the state of the pending queue at the time when the transition occurs, it may be that process without lock priority would have preferred to idle instead.
+A primary technical challenge is accounting for this without interrupting the running job, and the remaining task is to argue that the schedule produced by the derandomized algorithm has sufficient structural properties to inherit the analysis of \cite{chrobak2007online}.

-Our algorithm illustrates a general method for de-randomizing 1-bit barely random algorithms.
+Our algorithm illustrates a general method for derandomizing 1-bit barely random algorithms.
 In the first phase, greedily process pseudo-identical inputs until the first distinct input arrives.
-Then extract a bit and begin a fresh execution of the original 1-bit random algorithm in the second phase.
-The analysis of the 1-bit algorithm applies on the remaining input.
-Ideally, the greedy phase extends some optimal solution, allowing us to recover the original competitive ratio when the extracted bit is fair.
-We demonstrate how.
+Then extract a bit and begin a fresh execution of the original 1-bit algorithm in the second phase.
+The analysis of the 1-bit algorithm applies to the remaining input.
+Ideally, the greedy phase extends an optimal solution, allowing us to recover the original competitive ratio when the extracted bit is fair.

-Note that the breakpoint $B$ is only used in our analysis of \cref{alg:romalg}; it marks the transition from the greedy phase to the synchronized algorithm of Chrobak et al. in phase 2.